TOTYLKJ/stqfdemo/README.md

-# STQF Geospatial Data Processing Platform
+# STQCF - A System for Privacy-Preserving Semantic Trajectory Query Based on Cloud-Fog Collaboration

-STQF is a comprehensive geospatial data processing platform that integrates frontend visualization interfaces and backend data processing services, supporting secure spatial trajectory queries, fog server management, and data visualization features.
+STQCF is a comprehensive geospatial data processing platform that integrates frontend visualization interfaces and backend data processing services, supporting secure spatial trajectory queries, fog server management, and data visualization features.

 ## Project Overview

-The STQF platform consists of the following main components:
+The STQCF platform consists of the following main components:

 - **Frontend Application**: Web interface based on React and TypeScript
 - **Backend Service**: RESTful API service based on Django